 Next, your solicitor will assess any financial losses you have sustained as a result of your lifting accident.
 Any out of pocket expenses that are directly related to your accident can be recovered from the party at fault.
 These are known as special damages, and can include the following:

-- Loss of earnings – if you have lost wages due to having time off work because of your injuries, our solicitors will help you recover these losses.
+- Loss of earnings – if you have lost wages due to having time off work because of your injuries, your solicitor will help you recover these losses.

-- Future loss of earnings – if the lifting injury you have suffered will affect your ability to work, our solicitors can help you claim compensation for future loss of earnings.
+- Future loss of earnings – if the lifting injury you have suffered will affect your ability to work, your solicitor can help you claim compensation for future loss of earnings.